muf: Gainsborough Square Commissions

 ‘Our Dream Today, Your Dream Tomorrow’ remained in place for 3 weeks, during which time it was used to host a community music event, organised and delivered by local people and attended by over 100 people, including ward councillors, local shops and businesses, community groups and the police.
 The project informed an understanding of the ambitions and needs of younger and older people at Gainsborough Square and the realisation that for various generations to share the space they required an expanded territory where more than one thing at a time could happen.
 The project successfully enabled muf to identify the opportunities for a permanent work within Gainsborough Square, which resulted in the development of a proposal for a third and final strand; a permanent community pavilion.

 Muf’s permanent pavilion design builds on the knowledge gained from the consultation and action research.
-The pavilion, which is due to be completed in spring 2015, is formed from a simple orthogonal frame and deck to create a promontory space, extending some 25 metres and aligned with Gainsborough Square’s retained games area.
-The pavilion will have two spaces with wind break walls and louvered ceiling, one with a conventional bench with a high back and arm rest, the other with a long low undulating bench.
-The pavilion frame is designed with fixings so that tarpaulins can be attached to create a covered market together with a power supply for community film screenings, lights and other events.
+The pavilion which was completed August 2016, is formed from a simple orthogonal frame and deck to create a promontory space, extending some 25 metres and aligned with Gainsborough Square’s retained games area.
+The pavilion comprises two spaces with wind break walls and louvered ceiling, one with a conventional bench with a high back and arm rest, the other with a long low undulating bench.
+The pavilion frame is designed with fixings so that tarpaulins can be attached to create a covered market / event space, together with a power supply for community film screenings, lights and other events.
 The materials and detailing are simple, low cost, robust and elegant.
-The clean and simple form of the pavilion will enable it to be adopted and adapted for different activities by the community for whom it was designed.
+The clean and simple form of the pavilion allow it to be easily adopted and adapted for different activities by the community for whom it was designed.

 ‘Our Dream Today, Your Dream Tomorrow’ was commissioned by Bristol City Council and produced by muf: architecture/art with Learning Partnership West, the Vench, Jono Lewarne, Alun Griffiths Contractors, and Peter Beresford.
 Muf’s work in Lockleaze is the first component of ‘Open Fold’, an area wide public art programme for Lockleaze devised by Paul O’Neill, as part of the larger Lockleaze capital environmental improvement project.